wietsevenema/adk-workshop/levels/level-2/README.md

 **Task:** Create a (single, not sequential) research agent that uses the `google_search` tool.
 Add the `PlanReActPlanner` to this agent to see how it plans its research steps.

-**Outcome:** When you ask your agent a research question, you will see it outlining its strategy *before* it calls any tools.
+**Outcome:** When you ask your agent a research question, you will see it outlining its strategy *before* it calls any tools, if the question is sufficiently complex.

 **Question:** When would a `SequentialAgent` be a better choice than a `PlanReActPlanner`, and vice-versa?